metabarcoding/obitools4-doc/content/docs/principles/_index.md

 WARN[0007] KC236422: Taxid: 5799994 is unknown from taxonomy (Taxid 5799994 is not part of the taxonomy NCBI Taxonomy)
 ```

-In the output, the taxids are rewritten in long format for the first sequence as before, but also for the next two sequences, taking into account the update of their taxids.
+In the output, the taxids are rewritten in long format for the first sequence as before, but also for the next two sequences, taking into account their updated taxids.

 ```fasta
 >AY189646 {"count":1,"definition":"Homo sapiens clone arCan119 12S ribosomal RNA gene, partial sequence; mitochondrial gene for mitochondrial product.","species_name":"Homo sapiens","taxid":"taxon:9606 [Homo sapiens]@species"}